Peng Liyuan: Personal life

 Peng Liyuan was introduced by friends to Xi Jinping in 1986, when Xi was working as the deputy mayor of the eastern port city of Xiamen, Fujian.
-Xi was reputedly academic during their courtship, inquiring about singing techniques.
 The couple married on 1 September 1987.
 Four days later, Peng Liyuan returned to Beijing to appear in the National Art Festival, and then immediately departed for the United States and Canada to perform.
-Since that time, Xi and Peng have led largely separate lives, with Peng spending most of her time in Beijing and her husband spending his time in Fujian and later in Zhejiang.
-They have one child, a daughter named Xi Mingze, who was born in 1992.
-Peng is an artist and a practicing Buddhist.
+For many years after their marriage, the couple spent more time devoted to their respective careers until Xi Jinping was promoted to Beijing.
+They have one child, a daughter named Xi Mingze, who was born in 1992, nicknamed Xiao Muzi.